 Once you reach the top, you’re surrounded by nothing but jungle, birds gliding in the air and monkeys swinging in the trees (keep an eye out — these cheeky animals like to throw things down from the trees!).

-The only way to truly grasp Tikal’s magnitude and significance is to visit it yourself.
+The only way to truly grasp the magnitude and significance is to visit and wander around yourself.

 A brief history of Tikal